ccharon/docs/NUXT 2.0/readme.md

 ```
 FILES=30
 BUFFERS=20
+REM No HIGH memory on PC XT, but this triggers DOSMAX
 DOS=UMB,HIGH

 REM For USE!UMBS E000 is expanded to E0000 then -1, so C8000-DFFFF is used
 DEVICE=C:\UTILS\USE!UMBS\USE!UMBS.SYS C800-E000

 DEVICEHIGH=C:\UTILS\LTEMM\LTEMM.EXE /p:E000 /i:260
 DEVICEHIGH=C:\UTILS\DOSMAX\DOSMAX.EXE /R+ /N+ /P-
 DEVICEHIGH=C:\DOS\SETVER.EXE